Logo DesignBrand Strategy & PositioningModern Graphic Design

 How often should a square logo be updated?

-There are no strict guidelines for this, although usually, brands refresh their logos every 5-10 years.
+There are no strict guidelines for this, though brands usually refresh their logos every 5-10 years.
 However, some iconic ones have remained unchanged for many decades.

 Can you animate a square logo?

 Yes!
-Brands increasingly create animated versions of their logos for digital platforms, giving life to their branding.
+Brands increasingly create animated versions of their logos for digital platforms, bringing their branding to life.

 Are there any industries where square logos are ubiquitous?